 - Something to dip in the brie - I love a crusty baguette sliced on a bias for this.
 You can also serve with apple slices or your favorite crackers.

 Baked brie would be great as a part of a cheese board spread, or as a stand alone appetizer.
 I like to serve it with crusty baguette slices, sweet apples, and crackers.
-I love serving this delicious appetizer during the holiday season!
+This is also a great appetizer for a dinner party.
+It would go great with these other dinner recipes:

 - Bolognese Sauce